-A number of patients at the Valley Road GP surgery have found that when they phone the practice for an urgent appointment they are told to call 111, who, after asking the 20 or so questions on their script, will then send a report to the GP surgery, which will then decide if a doctor will call them or see them.
+The Hebden Bridge Group Practice manager has replied to patients who recently wrote to the practice manager and GPs with a complaint that the only way to get an urgent GP appointment is to call 111.
+After asking the 20 or so questions on their script, NHS 111 then sends a report to the GP surgery, which then decides if a doctor will call the patient or see them.
 Continue reading →